Jakobus51/GooiseTafel/README.md

 # GooiseTafel

-Malt freelance job for gooise Tafel
+Malt freelance job for Gooise Tafel

 In frontEnd run App and the application should start.